RobustBench/robustbench/README.md

 TODO: test the foolbox part (python 3.7 is needed for this), insert its output

-TODO: add also advertorch if it's not too long

-TODO: write somewhere that we are not too "AA-centered", but open to other attacks if they show a better performance than AA on Linf/L2.

 ## Model Zoo: list of models